Terms of Service

-6.4 If any links to other websites appear in Jorum or in Resources or Contributions in Jorum the Service Provider accepts no responsibility or liability for the content of that website (whether under the control of the Service Provider or otherwise).
+6.4 If any links to other websites appear in Jorum or in Resources in Jorum the Service Provider accepts no responsibility or liability for the content of that website (whether under the control of the Service Provider or otherwise).
 Any link is not intended to be, nor should be construed as, an endorsement of any kind by us.

 7.1 The Service Provider does not guarantee that: